-1. The curriculum of Humanities, Social Science including Management courses(HSMC)

-- (i) Human Values courses is updated. - (i) Course Code HSMC(HU-102) may be read as(H-102) along with the following: a.
-The name of the course "Universal Human Values 2: Self, Society, and Nature" has been renamed as "Universal Human Values 2: Understanding Harmony". - b.
-The contents of "Universal Human Values 2: Understanding Harmony" will be included.
+- 1. The curriculum of Humanities, Social Science including Management courses (HSMC) - (i) Human Values courses is updated. - (i) Course Code HSMC (HU-102) may be read as (H-102) along with the following: - a.
+Name of the course 'Universal Human Values 2: Self, Society and Nature' is renamed as "Universal Human Values 2: Understanding Harmony". - b.
+Contents of "Universal Human Values 2: Understanding Harmony" to be included.

-All India Council for Technical Education Model Curriculum for Undergraduate
+All India Council for Technical EducationModel curriculum for

-Degree Courses in Engineering & Technology
+Undergraduate Degree Courses in Engineering & Technology